gbouritsas/Neural3DMM/README.md

 ### Downsampling & Upsampling
-For the downsampling code we use a function from the [COMA repository](https://github.com/anuragranj/coma) which in turn uses the [MPI-Mesh](https://github.com/MPI-IS/mesh) package (a mesh library similar to Trimesh or Open3D).
+For the downsampling code we use a function from the [COMA repository](https://github.com/anuragranj/coma), specifically the files **mesh_sampling.py** and **shape_data.py** (previously **facemesh.py**) were taken from the COMA repo and adapted to our needs.
+These in turn use the [MPI-Mesh](https://github.com/MPI-IS/mesh) package (a mesh library similar to Trimesh or Open3D).
 This package requires Python 2, which is why we recommend doing everything with Python 2.
 However once you have cached the generated downsampling and upsampling matrices, it is possible to run the training code with Python 3 as well if necessary.
 In order to install MPI-Mesh do the following (or read their installation instructions if something is unclear):

 ```
 $ git clone https://github.com/MPI-IS/mesh.git
+$ cd mesh
 $ apt-get install libboost-all-dev
 $ make
 $ make install